DavidBakerEffendi/providentia/README.md

 * Intel i5 / AMD Ryzen 5
 * 32 GB RAM
-* 12 GB storage for training data and the Yelp challenge dataset
+* 18 GB storage for training data and the Yelp challenge dataset

-## Development
+## Setting Up

-Before you start, first make sure your databases are setup.
-Navigate to `providentia-db` to have a look at how to start the Docker containers and use the `normalize-yelp` script to clean up the Yelp challenge data a bit.
-After that is done, import the data using the `import-tool` (which is where you can find my database schemas).
-Once that's complete you should then be ready to spin up the web application.
+The following are the steps on how to prepare and run Providentia:

+* First go to `providentia-db` and follow the steps there in order to launch each database, preprocess and import the dataset.
+* Go to `providentia-flask` to configure the Flask backend.
+* Go to `providentia-ng` to configure the Angular frontend.
+* Once all of the databases are ready and the web application is configured, run `docker-compose up` in this directory to begin the web application.

+## Project Documentation and Presentation

+The document report, poster, and presentation source code can be found under `providenta-docs`.